coreybobco/generativepoetrypy/README.rst

 Writing a Poem
 """"""""""""""
 Poem from word list requires a list of words--for non-programmers that means the list must have brackets, and each word must be surrounded by strings.
-I find using at least six words to be create more dynamic and interesting results using the same poem 'recipe.'
+I find using at least six words to be create more dynamic and interesting results using the same poem *recipe*.

 .. code-block::